GerHobbelt/BBHash/README.md

 [![Build Status](https://travis-ci.org/rizkg/BBHash.svg?branch=master)](https://travis-ci.org/rizkg/BBHash)

 # BBHash

 BBHash is a simple library for building minimal perfect hash function.
 It is designed to handle large scale datasets.
-The function is just a little bit larger than other state-of-the-art libraries, it takes approximately 3 bits / elements (compared to 2.62 bits/elem for the emphf lib), but construction is faster and does not require additional memory.
+The function is just a little bit larger than other state-of-the-art libraries, it takes approximately 3 bits / element (compared to 2.62 bits/elem for the emphf lib), but construction is faster and does not require additional memory.

 It is easy to include in other projects (just include a single .h file) and has no dependencies.